Mirabelle, a new stream processing engine for monitoring

 If you have a host pushing every 10 seconds events, and if you write a stream which will for example create time windows only for this host, most of the time events will arrive in order (or else it means someone modified the host clock :D).

-In Mirabelle/Riemann, you can even use the by action to create computation per host (you can check the previous example in this article), and so compute things for each host (or other label) in isolation.
+action to create computation per host (you can check the previous example in this article), and so compute things for each host (or other label) in isolation.

 But sometimes, you want to aggregate data from multiple hosts.
 In that case, you don’t have any guarantee on the events order (because even if the hosts clocks are synchronized, some events from some hosts will arrive first).

-The Riemann philosophy is mostly correct information right now is more useful, than totally correct information only available once the failure is over.
+The Riemann philosophy is mostly correct information right now is more useful, than totally correct information only available once the failure is over

 Of course, these issues can be mitigated by having moving time windows for example, in order to allow events to arrive a bit late (a bit depending of the stream configuration).
 But at some point, old events are lost.